 Dr. Brandon Gien is the Founder and CEO of Good Design Australia and Chair of Australia's Good Design Awards program, the oldest and most prestigious design award program in Australia with its origins dating back to the Industrial Design Council of Australia established in 1958.

 In 2015, Dr. Gien was inaugurated as a Senator of the World Design Organization (WDO), the world body for Industrial Design.
 He was a member of the Board of Directors for three consecutive terms and elected President of the organization from 2013 to 2015, the first Australian to ever hold this position.
-During his term, Dr. Gien led the strategic transformation of the organization, resulting in a new name, a new vision and mission and a new definition of Industrial Design.
+During his term, Dr. Gien led the strategic transformation of the organization, resulting in a new name, a new vision and mission and a new global definition of Industrial Design.

 Prior to founding Good Design Australia, Dr. Gien was the Executive Director of Design Strategy and Head of Corporate Services at Standards Australia, recognised by the Government as Australia's peak standards body.